Antonina (wife of Belisarius): Strained relations

 Antonina joined her husband in the Lazic War.
 But her affair with Theodosius caused a strain in their relations.
 Her lack of discretion led to a public confrontation.
 Her relations with Photius had reportedly also deteriorated.
 Belisarius was able to convince Photius to act as his own agent.

-"Accordingly the two men swore to each other all the oaths which are the most terrible among the Christians and are in fact so designated by them, that they would never betray each other, even in the presence of dangers threatening their destruction."
+"Accordingly the two men swore to each other all the oaths which are the most terrible among the Christians and are in fact so designated by them, that they would never betray each other, even in the presence of dangers threatening their destruction."Procopius, Secret History, Chapter 2.

 Antonina reportedly reached Belisarius shortly following his return from the fortress of Sisauranon.

 "It was reported to him by someone that she was on the way.
 Whereupon he, counting all other things as of no importance, led his army back.
 For it so happened that certain other things too, as related by me previously, had occurred in the army which influenced him to this retreat.
 This information, however, led him much more quickly to the decision. ...
 "For from the first he was so constrained by the misconduct of his wife that he had been quite unwilling to get to a region as distant as possible from Roman territory, in order that he might be able, as soon as he learned that the woman had come from Byzantium, to turn back and to catch and to punish her immediately."

 Belisarius arrested Antonina, while Photius was sent to Ephesus against Theodosius.

 "When Belisarius had reached Roman territory, he found that his wife had arrived from Byzantium.
 And he kept her under guard in disgrace, and though he many times set about destroying her, his heart was softened, being vanquished, as it seems to me, by a sort of flaming-hot love.
 But they say that it was also through her magic arts that he was brought under the control of the woman and immediately undone."

 At this point, Theodora intervened in the behalf of her ally.
 She summoned both Belisarius and Antonina back to Constantinople.
 Then turned her wrath on various "intimates" of Belisarius and Photius.
 The couple were reconciled on Theodora's order, though the empress still had to find the whereabouts of Theodosius.
 Photius had abducted the youth and hidden him.